 About our Government

-The District Judge is an elected position and the term of office is four years.
-This individual must be a qualified elector within the geographical area from which he (she) is chosen, and must have practiced law four years prior to assuming the District Judge position.
+The district judge is an elected position and the term for office is four years.
+This individual must be a qualified elector within the geographical area from which he (she) is chosen and must have practiced law four years prior to assuming the district judge position.

-The City Attorney provides legal counsel to the City, and as such, may draft resolutions and City ordinances.
-This attorney also attends all Board meetings, works closely with the City Administrator, Mayor and Board members.
+The city attorney provides legal counsel to the city and may draft resolutions and city ordinances.
+This attorney also attends all board meetings, working closely with the city administrator, mayor and board members.

 The city clerk provides staff support for the city administrator and board members and is responsible for the agenda and records of the proceedings of city board meetings.